The key difference between ionising and non ionising radiation is that Ionizing radiation has high energy than the non-ionizing radiation.

 Radiation is the process where waves or energy particles (e.g. Gamma rays, x-rays, photons) travel through a medium or space.
 Radioactivity is the spontaneous nuclear transformation that results in the formation of new elements.
 In other words, radioactivity is the capability to release radiation.
 There are a large number of radioactive elements.
 In a normal atom, the nucleus is stable.
 However, in the nuclei of radioactive elements, there is an imbalance of neutrons to protons ratio; thus, they are not stable.
-To become stable, these nuclei will emit particles, and this process is known as radioactive decay.
-These emissions are known as radiation.
-Radiation can be either ionizing or non-ionizing.
+Hence, to become stable, these nuclei will emit particles, and this process is known as radioactive decay.
+These emissions are what we call radiation.
+Radiation can occur as either ionising or non ionising form.

-Non-ionizing radiations do not emit particles from other materials, because their energy is lower.
+Non ionising radiation does not emit particles from other materials, because their energy is low.
 However, they carry enough energy to excite electrons from ground level to higher levels.
-They are electromagnetic radiation; thus, have electric and magnetic field components parallel to each other and to the wave propagation direction.
-Ultra violet, infrared, visible light and microwave are some of the examples to non-ionizing radiation.
+They are electromagnetic radiation; thus, have electric and magnetic field components parallel to each other and the wave propagation direction.

-What is the difference between Ionizing Radiation and Non-ionizing Radiation?
+What is the Difference Between Ionising and Non Ionising Radiation?

-• Therefore, ionizing radiation can emit electrons or other particles from atoms when they collide.
-However, non-ionizing radiation can only excite electrons from a lower level to a higher level upon encountering.
+As another important difference between ionizing and non ionising radiation, ionising radiation can emit electrons or other particles from atoms when they collide while non ionising radiation cannot emit particles from an atom.
+There, it can only excite electrons from a lower level to a higher level upon encountering.